Breaking Symmetry in D2D Coded Caching: Optimal Communication with Low Subpacketization: PT Design for Theorem

-This section presents the general PT design for Theorem~\ref{thm: order reduction} based on an equal user grouping into $K/2$ \grps (assuming $K$ is even), achieving an order-wise \sbp reduction over the JCM scheme.
-The PT design and its \sbp analysis are given in Section~\ref{subsection: PT description, thm 1}, illustrative examples are given in Section~\ref{subsection: examples, thm 1}, and further discussion of Theorem~\ref{thm: order reduction} is provided in Section~\ref{subsection: discussion, thm 1}.
-For ease of presentation, let $\tbar\eqf K-t$.
+This section presents the PT design for Theorem~1, which partitions the users into \(K/2\) equal-size groups and achieves an order-wise subpacketization reduction over the JCM scheme.
+Sections \ref{subsection: PT description, thm 1} and \ref{subsec:subp analysis, thm 1} give the construction and its subpacketization analysis, Section~\ref{subsection: examples, thm 1} presents illustrative examples, and Section~\ref{subsection: discussion, thm 1} discusses further implications of Theorem \ref{thm: order reduction}.
+Recall that \(\bar{t} \eqdef K-t\).